Updated on 2025-08-19 GMT+08:00

 Configuring an Anti-Crawler Rule

-6. Click the Anti-Crawler configuration area and toggle it on or off if needed.
+6. In the Anti-Crawler configuration area, toggle on the function if needed.

 Enabling this feature may have the following impacts: